ON THIS PAGE: You will find out more about the factors that increase the chance of developing meningioma. To see other pages, use the menu.

 A risk factor is anything that increases a person’s chance of developing a tumor.
-Although risk factors can influence the development of a tumor, most do not directly cause a tumor.
+Although risk factors often influence the development of a tumor, most do not directly cause a tumor.
 Some people with several risk factors never develop tumors, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor can help you make more informed lifestyle and health care choices.

 The risk factors for meningioma include:

 Radiation exposure.
 High-dose radiation to the head may increase a person’s risk of developing meningioma.
-Also, low-dose radiation in the treatment of tinea capitis (ringworm of the scalp) may increase a person’s risk of developing meningioma decades after treatment.
-Genetic disorders.
-People with neurofibromatosis type 2 (NF2) have a higher risk of developing meningioma.
-People with NF2 are also more likely to develop malignant or multiple meningioma (more than one tumor).
+Also, low-dose radiation may increase a person’s risk of developing meningioma decades after treatment.
+Low-dose radiation may be used to treat ringworm on the scalp, called tinea capitis, or used for dental x-rays.